 Frost & Sullivan’s Technology Innovation Award is bestowed upon a company (or individual) that has carried out new research, which has resulted in innovation(s) that have or are expected to bring significant contributions to the industry in terms of adoption, change, and competitive posture.
-This award recognizes the quality and depth of a company’s research and development program as well as the vision and risk-taking that enabled it to undertake such an endeavor.
+This award recognizes the quality and depth of research and development programs as well as the vision and risk-taking that enabled a company to undertake such an endeavor.

 To choose the award recipient, Frost & Sullivan’s analyst team tracks innovation in key hi-tech markets.
 The selection process includes primary participant interviews and extensive primary and secondary research via the bottom-up approach.
 The analyst team shortlists candidates on the basis of a set of qualitative and quantitative measurements.
 The analysts also consider the pace of research and technology innovation, and the significance or potential relevance of the innovation to the overall industry.
 The ultimate award recipient is chosen after a thorough evaluation of this research.

 In addition to the methodology described above, there are specific criteria used to determine the final rankings.
 The recipient of this award has excelled based on one or more of the following criteria: